Rapptz/discord.py/docs/api.rst

     .. attribute:: mention_spam

-        The rule will trigger when number of role or user mentions within a message is greater than the set limit.
+        The rule will trigger when combined number of role and user mentions is greater than the set limit.

 .. class:: AutoModRuleEventType